-Once the required building blocks have been set up, they are combined to create a model.
-One obvious advantage of using building blocks lies in the fact that they can be reused.
-For example, after having established a model for a drug after single dose intravenous administration to an animal species, the user can go and substitute the individual by a suitably parameterized virtual human population and obtain a first in man simulation model.
-This model can than be modified further by e.g. substituting the formulation for examining a controlled-release per-oral dosing schedule or by substituting the administration protocol to simulate the effects of multiple dosing.
-An obvious substitute the compound to obtain a simulation model for a different drug in an identical population under identical conditions.
+PK-Sim® uses building blocks that are grouped into Individuals, Populations, Compounds, Formulations, Administration Protocols, Events, and Observed Data.
+Building blocks from these groups are combined to produce a model.
+The advantage of building blocks is that they can be reused.
+For example, after having established a model for a drug after single dose intravenous administration to an animal species, just substitute the individual by a suitably parameterized virtual human population and obtain a first in man simulation model.
+Further substitute the formulation, to obtain a controlled-release per oral simulation model, substitute the protocol to obtain a multiple dose simulation model, or substitute the compound to obtain a simulation model for another drug.

 MoBi® is a systems biology software tool for multiscale physiological modeling and simulation.
 Within the restrictions of ordinary differential equations, almost any kind of (biological) model can be imported or set up from scratch.
 Examples include biochemical reaction networks, compartmental disease progression models, or PBPK models.
 However, de novo development of a PBPK model, for example, is very cumbersome such that the preferred procedure is to import them from PK-Sim®.
 Importantly, MoBi® also allows for the combination of the described examples and thereby is a very powerful tool for modeling and simulation of multi-scale physiological systems covering molecular details on the one hand and whole-body architecture on the other hand.